 Superannuation is a critical part of your retirement plan no matter what age you are.
 It can help deliver a steady income when you stop working, helping you maintain your lifestyle and cover essential expenses.
 The Association of Superannuation Funds of Australia (ASFA) provides guidelines to help Australians understand how much they need for a comfortable or modest retirement.

-• In your 20s: At this stage, your super balance might be relatively low, but not to worry.
-At age 25, ASFA suggests that you have about $18,500.
+• By age 30: At this stage, your super balance might be relatively low, but not to worry.
+At age 25, ASFA suggests that you have about $66,500.

-• In your 60s: As you get closer to retirement, the power of compounding interest works harder for your super balance.
-At age 60, ASFA suggests you should have around $453,000 in your super balance.
+• By age 65: As you get closer to retirement, the power of compounding interest works harder for your super balance.
+ASFA suggests you should have around $571,000 in your super balance.

 Tools to help you stay on track

-You can also estimate how much super you will have at retirement, using Moneysmart’s superannuation calculator.
+You can estimate how much super you will have at retirement, using Moneysmart’s superannuation calculator.

 You can also check out our Growing my super insights hub on our website for information on the different types of contributions you can make to your super.